yildizhusrev/BasicDapperFramework/README.md

 # BasicDapperFramework
-Dapper kullanımı için generic repository yapısında basit  framework tasarımı.
+Basic framework for Dapper with CRUD operations - Dapper CRUD operasyonları için temel framework